TangoMan75/RepositoryHelper/README.md

 Error
 =====

-When symfony raises this exception:
+When symfony raises following *QueryException* exception:

-> Semantical Error line 0, col 55 near 'company LIKE': Error: Invalid PathExpression.
+> &lsqb;Semantical Error&rsqb; line X, col XX near 'foo LIKE': Error: Invalid PathExpression.
 Must be a StateFieldPathExpression.

-![semantical error][semantical-error]

 It means that you have an error inside your form: `<input name="foo-bar">`, attribute doesn't target appropriate joined entity.